Do Medical Aids Cover Superbug Treatment?

 Superbugs and Medical Aids

-In reality, though, if you have a medical aid and you enter a hospital in accordance with the regulations of your medical aid, the medical aid can hardly hold you, the patient, liable for the infection.
+In reality, you enter a hospital in accordance with the regulations of your medical aid.
+So the medical aid can hardly hold you, the patient, liable for the infection.
 They can, however, hold the hospital responsible for the infection.

 This is, naturally, a claim that hospitals dispute as no hospital is willing to accept that it is responsible for the existence of superbugs.
 The hospitals argue that their existence is not directly due to the shortcomings in hospital management.